 Schneider, Mastering the Black Box of Statistics and Research Design.
-(2019).
+(2019, v.2.0.0).
 Wolfram ebooks, Wolfram Media, Inc. ISBN: 9781579550325.

 This is an electronic book.
 For instructions on how to download the book, consult the course webpage.
-The book and the homework modules run on the Wolfram Player platform.
-This platform is free.
-For instructions on how to download this platform, and the book, see the course website.
+The book and the homework modules run on the Wolfram Player platform 12.0.0.
+This platform is included free with the book.
+For instructions on how to download the book and platform, see the course website.